k1sul1/k1kit/README.md

 ### Memcached
 Memcached will work for small sites, but it has a hardcoded maximum value size of 1MB, which makes it impossible to store the TransientList in memcached if it gets bigger than that.
 After that it will fail.

+## #GOTTAGOFAST
+The transients could be a bit faster if the abstraction of the object cache was removed.
+That would mean ditching WordPress *_transient functions, and using something like Predis, but the cost of loading WordPress makes that pretty much useless, and this plugin wouldn't be object cache agnostic anymore.

+The keys generated *can* be predictable, so it's possible to store something like REST API responses, and serve them to users directly from the object cache, and only loading WordPress if a transient doesn't exist, but that's out of the scope of this project.